Do the Digit Insurance

 • People with back and neck injuries.

-• Who has pain in the ankle or knee joint.
+• People who have pain in the ankle or knee joint.

 • Pregnant and menstruating women.